StefanoAllesina/BSD-QBio4/README.md

 ## Participants

 You can find a webpage explaining how to download the data and prepare your laptop for the bootcamp [here](https://stefanoallesina.github.io/BSD-QBio4/)

+#### Notes
+This material is based upon work supported by the National Science Foundation under Grant Number 1734818

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.